ChryssaNab/Data_Mining-AUEB/README.md

 The files we examined are the following:

-- train.csv - 8,899 labeled flights.
-One flight and label per row.
+- train.csv — 8,899 labeled flights, with each row representing one flight along with its corresponding label.
-- test.csv - 2,229 flights.
-One flight per row.
+- test.csv — 2,229 flights, with each flight represented in a separate row.

 The file named "train.csv" contains the training data of the problem, while the file "test.csv" contains the test set of the problem.
 Each entry in these files represents a flight, featuring the following variables: